sideshowcoder/qcon-cb-hack-app/README.md

-# QCon Couchbase Hack Challange
+# QCon Couchbase Hack Challenge

-App to host the backend for the QCon Couchbase Hack challange
+App to host the backend for the QCon Couchbase Hack Challenge

 ## Setup and Run